-Travel agent hotel benefits can make a local stay at a hotel a real vacation
+Travel agent hotel benefits can make any stay at a hotel a real vacation

-When it’s a question of the least expensive place to stay in a city after a party, one of the many apps or sites might have the best deal.
+When it’s the least expensive place to stay in a city after a party, one of the many apps or sites might have the best deal.
 And, many small bed and breakfast places don’t work with travel agents.
-However, when it’s a nicer hotel, often travel agent hotel benefits can not only be helpful but can do better than travelers could do directly.
+However, when it’s a more excellent hotel, travel agent hotel benefits can be helpful and do better than travelers could do directly.

 Many agencies will charge a fee for hotel bookings.
 Of course, it often depends on the hotel in question and whether it’s a booking for a regular client.
 Alas, for real bargain hunters, agents are least likely to waive a fee for a real budget property because there will be very little or zero commission in it for the agency.